aholzel/log4j_splunk_querys/README.md

 Find connections in your firewall logs that try to make a connection to a IP address that was in the jndi string.

 #### Query 1
-The below query will first look in every non-internal index for the term jndi, it will than extract the destination domain and filter out the valid IP addresses.</ br>
+The below query will first look in every non-internal index for the term jndi, it will than extract the destination domain and filter out the valid IP addresses.<br />
 It only looks for connections that where not blocked if you want everything remove the `action!="blocked"` part.
 ```
 index=[FIREWALL INDEX] action!="blocked"